 5. Send a friendly reminder

 A busy customer may put your survey on their to-do list, but forget to complete it after a few days.
 Giving your customer a gentle nudge in an email reminder will help put your survey back on the customer’s mind.

 Automate reminders in Delighted’s Email platform, which will send a reminder to customers who have not opened their email survey exactly one week after the survey is delivered.

 6. Close the loop

 Ready to give your survey response rate a lift?
-Delighted has the resources you need to optimize your feedback and help reduce nonresponse bias for free.
-Sign up for a trial today and scale your CX program with ease through our suite of self-serve and automation tools.
+Delighted’s free online survey maker gives you the resources needed to optimize your feedback and help reduce nonresponse bias.
+Scale your CX program with ease through our suite of self-serve and automation tools.